When carrying out a parasitic battery drain test, it is important not to disturb the battery power supply, by disconnecting the terminals.

 If you do, you risk placing the vehicle into a different condition to it’s normal sleep condition or resetting any faults present in an electronic module.
 There is also a chance of damaging electronic modules when disconnecting or reconnecting the battery.

-There are many ways to achieve this, some being quite expensive.
-But if you have a digital multimeter, (DMM), with amps capability, then you have enough equipment.
+There are many methods of parasitic drain testing, some being quite expensive.
+But if you have a digital multimeter (DMM), with amps capability, then you have enough equipment.
 However, you may need additional test leads or connectors, to achieve this.

 Remember: your multimeter is only as good as the connection you make, so investing in good quality test leads with interchangeable ends is a great move.

-In order to carry out a parasitic drain test, you will need to set the vehicle up prior to testing.
+In order to carry out the test, you will need to set the vehicle up prior to testing.
 Some modern vehicles can take up to an hour to completely shut down.
 In some instances, that can be longer depending on the equipment level.

 Once all the doors are set, including glove boxes which hide fuse boxes, go ahead with the installation of equipment.